NOAA-GSL/mpas_app/README.md

 ## Getting Started

-Clone the app and navigate to its directory:
+The mpas_app default is currently set to run on a 3-km CONUS mesh using RAP initial conditions and lateral boundary conditions.
+To get started, clone the app and navigate to its directory:

 ```
 git clone https://github.com/NOAA-GSL/mpas_app.git --recursive